Taking a short break from one another can be beneficial for all family members.

 How do I (or my family member) access this service?

-NDIS participants with this service in their Participant Plan can contact Possability to discuss options.
+NDIS participants with this service in their Participant Plan are welcome to contact Possability to discuss options.

-Possability also offers services to clients funded by other means or who are self-funded.
+Possability also offers services to people funded by other means or who are self-funded.

 How much does it cost to access Respite Services?